The Humble Impala

 Above: A typical group of impala ewes with a dominant ram.

 Any sport hunter on a first time southern African safari should ensure an impala is on his bucket list.
 Either representative, or trophy because they both look impressive.
 This prolific antelope species offers not only a challenge to the hunter, it also makes for a superb trophy.
 Either as a European shield mount, or a shoulder mount.
 Those with the trophy room space often settle for a full mount, although I personally feel the shield or shoulder are the way to go.
 If opting for a shield mount, ensure too, the skinning staff are fully aware you’d like the full skin.
-It makes for an excellent tanned out floor rug/conversation piece.
+It makes an excellent tanned out floor rug/conversation piece.

 Above: The first thing you'll do after getting settled in is go to the range and check your rifle's zero.